Topps Comics

-Topps Comics was a division of Topps Company, Inc. that published comic books from 1993 to 1998, beginning its existence during a short comics-industry boom that attracted many investors and new companies.
-It was based in New York City, at 254 36th Street, Brooklyn, and at One Whitehall Street, in Manhattan.
+Topps Comics was a division of Topps that published comic books from 1993 to 1998, beginning its existence during a short-lived comics industry boom that attracted many investors and created many companies.
+It was based in New York City, first at 254 36th Street, Brooklyn, and then at One Whitehall Street, in Manhattan.

-The company specialized in licensed titles, particularly movie and television series tie-ins, such The X-Files, based on the Fox TV show, and the films Bram Stoker's Dracula and Jurassic Park.
-It also licensed such literary properties as Zorro, and published a smattering of original series, including Cadillacs and Dinosaurs and several based on concepts by then-retired industry legend Jack Kirby.
+The company specialized in licensed titles, particularly film and TV series tie-ins, such as The X-Files, based on the Fox TV series, and the films Bram Stoker's Dracula and Jurassic Park.
+It also licensed such literary properties as Zorro, and published a smattering of original series, including Cadillacs and Dinosaurs and several based on concepts by the then-retired comics industry legend Jack Kirby.

 History

-In March 1992, Topps Company, Inc., announced the formation of Topps Comics, to be headed by Jim Salicrup, with plans to start publishing in October 1992.
-The company's first title was Bram Stoker's Dracula, a four-issue series (Oct.
+In March 1992, Topps announced the formation of Topps Comics, to be headed by Jim Salicrup, with plans to start publishing in October 1992.
+The company's first title was Bram Stoker's Dracula, a four-issue miniseries (Oct.
 1992—Jan.
-1993), along with 100 collectible cards, based on the movie, with art provided by Mike Mignola and a full script provided by Roy Thomas, using dialogue derived almost entirely from the film's script.
+1993), along with 100 collectible cards, based on the film, with art provided by Mike Mignola and a full script provided by Roy Thomas, using dialogue derived almost entirely from the film's script.

-In April 1993, Topps launched a superhero line, "The Kirbyverse", based on Jack Kirby drawings and concepts, with four one-shot titles.
+In April 1993 Topps launched a superhero line titled "The Kirbyverse", based on Jack Kirby drawings and concepts, that contained three one-shots and six miniseries, of which two of the latter each lasted only one issue and were never completed (they remain so to this day).

 Topps entered the comic book market as the number of publishers was increasing, with at least nine other companies joining the field from 1990 to 1992.
-This coincided with an increase in comic-book market-speculation that created inflated sales and an eventual collapse of the market.
-Topps Comics closed in 1998.
+This coincided with an increase in comic book market speculation that created inflated sales and an eventual collapse of the market.
+Topps Comics closed down in 1998.

 Personnel

-The editor-in-chief and associate publisher was Jim Salicrup.
-Editors included Len Brown (co-creator of Topps' 1962 Mars Attacks cards), Howard Zimmerman, and Dwight Jon Zimmerman.
+Topps Comics' editor-in-chief and associate publisher was Jim Salicrup.
+Editors included Len Brown (the co-creator of Topps' 1962 Mars Attacks cards), Howard Zimmerman, and Dwight Jon Zimmerman.
 The company's sales and promotions manager Charles S. Novinskie is listed as, additionally, a Topps Comics editor in his capsule biography at Non-Sport Update magazine.
-The company's design director, Brian Boerner, is listed as Reprint Editor (along with Charles S. Novinskie) in the Xena trade paperbacks' credits.
+The company's design director, Brian Boerner, is listed as reprint editor (along with Charles S. Novinskie) in the Xena trade paperbacks' credits.

-Veteran comic-book scripter Tony Isabella, writing about difficulties with The X-Files creator Chris Carter over the Topps Comics' series, said in a 2000 interview:
+Veteran comic book scripter Tony Isabella, writing about difficulties with The X-Files creator Chris Carter over the Topps Comics' series, said in a 2000 interview: